How to Donate

 - Donate by credit card through TryBooking (click here).
 An automatic tax deductible receipt will be emailed to you.

 - Transfer to our bank account, but you must email us with your details in order to get a receipt.
 Your preference for use of the donation can be included.
 A tax deductible receipt will be emailed to you.
-Bank Australia BSB 313-140 Account Number 1206-9748
+Our account is Bank Australia BSB 313-140 account number 1206-9748

-Rakali Project The Australian Platypus Conservancy (APC) is promoting a survey of the Australian native water rat Hydromys chrysogaster or Rakali to understand how the population is recovering from the brink of extinction.
-NPA ACT and The Field Naturalists Association of the ACT have agreed to organise a survey of these cute white-tipped-tailed rodents in the ACT, all sightings with photos should be reported to Canberra Nature Map, starting now http://canberra.naturemapr.org The Norman Wettenhall Foundation has supported the ACT project with a grant of $10,000 and like-minded NPA members can support the project physically or financially.
-NPA-ACT has contributed towards this project.
+Rakali (Native Water Rat) Project The Australian Platypus Conservancy (APC) is promoting a survey of the Australian native water rat Hydromys chrysogaster or Rakali to better understand how the population is recovering from the brink of extinction.
+NPA-ACT and The Field Naturalists Association of the ACT have agreed to organise a survey of these cute white-tipped-tailed rodents in the ACT, all sightings with photos should be reported to Canberra Nature Map, starting now http://canberra.naturemapr.org The Norman Wettenhall Foundation has supported the ACT project with a grant of $10,000 and like-minded NPA members can support the project physically or financially.
+NPA-ACT itself has also substantially contributed towards this project.

 Rosenberg's Goanna Project Two species of goannas (aka monitors, varanids) were once among the most important predators in our region.
 The Tree Goanna (Varanus varius) has almost disappeared.
 Rosenberg’s Goanna (V. rosenbergi) is still abundant enough in one part of Namadgi to enable efficient research.
 The project aims to: Improve our understanding of habitat use and movements of Rosenbergs Goanna in Namadgi using GPS tracking devices and wildlife cameras and develop more effective survey methods than ones currently recommended to detect goannas in environmental impact surveys.
 Support is required to expand the tracking study to learn generally about the local goanna population and in particular find out whether the extra-ordinary movements are restricted to male goannas and whether all males in the population are involved and further evaluate the conservation status of goannas in Namadgi and the region, considering the movement behaviour.
 NPA-ACT has helped fund this project.